 The FTC's AI enforcement in 2026 runs on three legal tracks operating simultaneously.

-Track 1: Section 5 deception cases.
-These target companies making AI capability claims that cannot be substantiated.
-If your marketing says your AI is "94% accurate," "removes bias," or "makes instant decisions with no errors," the FTC's position is that you must have independent evidence for those claims before you publish them — not after.
+Track 1 targets companies making AI capability claims that cannot be substantiated.
+If your marketing says your AI is "94% accurate," "removes bias," or "makes instant decisions with no errors," the FTC's position is that you must have independent evidence for those claims before you publish them, not after.
 The burden of proof is on the company, not the agency.

-Track 2: Automated decision disclosure.
-The FTC has taken the position that automated systems making decisions that affect consumers — pricing, eligibility screening, content moderation, customer service routing — require disclosure that a system, not a human, made the decision.
+Track 2 covers automated decisions.
+The FTC has taken the position that automated systems making decisions that affect consumers, pricing, eligibility screening, content moderation, customer service routing, require disclosure that a system, not a human, made the decision.
 This extends to AI-assisted decisions where a human reviews an AI recommendation but rarely overrides it.

-Track 3: AI-generated content deception.
+Track 3 is AI-generated content.
 This covers fake reviews written by AI and presented as organic customer feedback, AI-generated testimonials attributed to real people who did not write them, and chatbots that deny being AI when directly asked.
 The FTC's 2024 final rule on fake reviews explicitly covered AI-generated reviews, and 2026 enforcement is applying that rule.

 What Gets Small Teams in Trouble